LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-035-phibes-diva/index.md

   - imported/dnb-fix-035-phibes-diva/image1317.jpeg
 description: >-
-  Another week in Drum &amp; Bass has come and gone, but the spotlight is very much stuck on Phibes, with this week&rsquo;s fix dedicated to the brothers&#39; Third Dimension EP on the Born on Road imprint.
-It&rsquo;s pretty generally accepted, that growing up around brothers, there is going to be times where they don&rsquo;t get [...]Read More...
+  Another week in Drum &amp; Bass has come and gone, but the spotlight is very much stuck on Phibes, with this week;s fix dedicated to the brothers; Third Dimension EP on the Born on Road imprint.
+It;s pretty generally accepted, that growing up around brothers, there is going to be times where they don;t get [...]Read More...
 published: true
 tags: feature
 featured: false